 Hadoop-based IBIS prototype was implemented and evaluated on a testbed consisting of eight nodes each with two six-core 2.4GHz AMD Opteron CPUs, 32GB of RAM, and two 500GB 7.2K RPM SAS disks, interconnected by a Gigabit Ethernet switch.
 All the nodes run the Debian 4.3.5-4 Linux with the 3.2.20-amd64 kernel and use EXT3 as the local file system.
-One of the eight cluster nodes runs JobTracker, one as NameNode, and the other six nodes as TaskTrackers as well as DataNodes.
-HDFS is configured to use one of the two disks on available on each data node, while the other is used to the data spilled directly to the local file system (map outputs and reduce inputs) to reduce self-interference.
-Each node is assigned 10 map slots and 2 reduce slots, with Hadoop fair scheduler turned on for equal share of slots between two applications so the contention is purely from I/O side.
+One node runs JobTracker, another as NameNode, and the other six as TaskTrackers and DataNodes.
+HDFS is configured to use one of the two disks on each data node, while the other is used for map intermediate outputs and reduce inputs to reduce self-interference.
+Each node is assigned 10 map slots and 2 reduce slots, with Hadoop fair scheduler for equal share of slots between two applications so the contention is purely from I/O side.

-Figure 2 show a comparison of different WordCount runtime when run alone(half CPUs) or against Tera-Gen(two evenly using all CPUs).
-TeraGen's I/O contention caused more than 65% runtime increase to Word-Count from the 1^{st} (alone) bar to the 2^{nd} bar although native Hadoop fair scheduler assigns the same number of CPUs to both jobs.
-When applied a virtualization layer with a depth of 4 in the 3^{rd} (FIFO) bar, the depth control of writes already shielded partial interference to Word-Count, reducing the runtime by 21%.
-From the 4^{th} bar to the right we apply SFQ(D) gradually increasing the share of TeraGen, and achieved within 105% of original alone performance at the ratio of 2:1.
-The last two bars shows with uneven available bandwidth on one of the data nodes (introduced by another I/O intensive application), uncoordinated (uneven) 1:16 target ratio cannot be reached as when bandwidth is even $(4^{th} bar)$.
+Figure 2 shows WordCount runtimes when running alone (half CPUs) or against TeraGen (two evenly using all CPUs).
+TeraGen's I/O contention caused more than 65% runtime increase to WordCount from the 1^{st} (alone) bar to the 2^{nd} bar although native Hadoop fair scheduler assigns the same number of CPUs to both jobs.
+When applied SFQD scheduler with a depth of 4 from the 3^{rd} (1:16) bar, gradually increasing the share of TeraGen, and achieved within 105% of original alone performance at the ratio of 2:1.
+The last two bars shows with uneven available bandwidth on one of the data nodes (introduced by another I/O intensive application), uncoordinated (uneven) 1:16 target ratio cannot be reached as when bandwidth is even (3^{th} bar).
 By adjusting unaffected nodes' bandwidth share, coordinated case on the rightmost bar(coord) can gain performance back.